-Florence Park is in East Oxford, five minutes walk from Cowley Road and Templars Square.
+Florence Park is a stunning park with lots of beautiful flowerbeds and a tree avenue.
+It is in East Oxford, five minutes' walk from Cowley Road and Templars Square.

-The park is proud to fly its Green Flag Award that was awarded again in 2015.
-Awarded by Keep Britain Tidy, the Green Flag is the standard for parks and green spaces in England and Wales.
-It is a mens of recognising and rewarding the best green spaces in the country.
+The park is proud to fly its Green Flag Award.
+The Green Flag is the standard for parks and green spaces in England and Wales, awarded by Keep Britain Tidy.
+It is a means of recognising and rewarding the best green spaces in the country.

 - Travel and Parking

-By foot or cycle: The park is boarded by Cornwallis Road, Rymers Lane and Campbell Road with easy access from all three roads.
+By foot or cycle: The park is bordered by Cornwallis Road, Rymers Lane and Campbell Road with easy access from all three roads.

 By Bus: The 103/104 Heyfordian service stops on Rymers Lane.
 Alternatively numerous buses stop on the Cowley Road and Iffley Road, which is a short walk away.

 By car: During the summer months, car parking is available within the park from Rymers Lane.
+The closest address and postcode for the car park is: Rymers Lane, Oxford, OX4 3NP.
 Alternatively on street parking is available around the park.

 - Opening Times